 What are the signs and symptoms of a high ankle sprain?

 The difficulty with these types of injuries is that they are often associated with severe lateral or medial ankle sprains or fibular fractures.
-However, in an isolated high ankle sprain, the athlete may experience the following symptoms:
+However, in an isolated high ankle sprain, the athlete or person may experience the following symptoms:

 • Point tenderness over anterolateral tibiofibular joint (above lateral malleolus)